lsdch/gtfisher/README.md

 It is designed as an alternative to Fisher's method, that does not suffer as much from the non uniformity of p-values under the null hypothesis, and is expected to work well as long as there is not an enrichment in very low p-values under the null.
-The API is designed to integrate with the package `dplyr`, and optionally the package `progressr`
+The API is designed to integrate with the package [dplyr](https://cran.r-project.org/web/packages/dplyr/), and optionally the package [progressr](https://cran.r-project.org/web/packages/progressr/index.html)

 ## Installation